-Some examples of "micro-asset classes" that appear attractive in a challenging environment
+Some examples of 'micro-asset classes' which appear attractive in a challenging environment

 While spread levels in corporate debt remain compressed, equity-linked notes have presented an attractive alternative for generating higher income through their conversion of volatility into a payable coupon stream.
-These investments incorporate an underlying equity component that can be of better fundamental quality (balance sheet, liquidity, etc.) than a corporate bond in the investment grade or high yield spaces with a commensurate yield profile.
+These investments incorporate an underlying equity component that can be of better fundamental quality (balance sheet, liquidity, etc.) than a corporate bond in the Investment Grade or High Yield spaces with a commensurate yield profile.
 Investors should always evaluate whether the available compensation structure is appropriate in light of the accompanying risks.
 Our belief is that this asset class strikes a superior balance at this point in time, although a widening of credit spreads would likely accompany some element of reallocation.

 Event-linked bonds such as catastrophe bonds, which are tied to weather events instead of traditional markets, can also offer investors the potential for generating uncorrelated return.
-A larger-than-average number of catastrophes in 2022, combined with deteriorating market conditions and higher interest rates reduced the aggregate amount of capital flowing in to this area, which created a better pricing environment for investors for 2023, and again in 2024.
+A larger-than-average number of catastrophes in 2022, combined with deteriorating market conditions and higher interest rates reduced the aggregate amount of capital flowing in to this area, which created a better pricing environment for investors in 2023.

 Housing has been an additional source of opportunity, if one is able to break apart the larger securitized market to identify smaller sectors possessing attractive fundamentals.
 Non-agency mortgage receivables experienced severe volatility in late 2022 and early 2023 as rates pushed higher and prepayment activity declined to historic lows, but the underlying collateral value on seasoned loans is higher than it has ever been.
-Pools with loan-to-value ratios lower than 60%, and average borrower FICO scores in excess of 740 traded down to extremely discounted levels.
+Pools with loan to value ratios lower than 60%, and average borrower FICO scores in excess of 740 traded down to extremely discounted levels.

 On the equity front, we favor companies possessing excess liquidity and significant valuation support.
 One sector that fits this profile is financials, particularly traditional banks outside the US, which are typically offering dividends of seven or eight percent.
 As we would expect, the earnings for these banks are rising as interest rates go up.
 And because the banks, unlike their US counterparts, haven't bought large amounts of long duration bonds and are suffering less severe deposit outflows, there is potential for opportunistic expansion, or the return of capital to shareholders via dividends and buybacks.
 For the first time in 20 years, we estimate that the banking sector is in better shape outside the US than inside.
-We prefer banks with lower-than-average credit risk, given the prospect of deteriorating macroeconomic trends.
-Another area of focus is the energy infrastructure subsector, including pipelines and transports, which has seen dramatic balance sheet and earnings improvement over the last eight years.
+We suggest investors select those banks with lower-than-average credit risk given the prospect of deteriorating macroeconomic trends.

+A second sector of focus is energy, although the infrastructural sub-segment including pipelines and transport has seen dramatic balance sheet and earnings improvement over the last eight years.
 On the whole, these companies have reduced their leverage, limited sensitivity to rate changes, and are now producing attractive income regardless of the price of the underlying commodity.
-We do expect that a portion of the outsized performance and capital returns experienced in this market segment for the last few years may slowly erode in the face of a) larger E&P capex initiatives; b) developed market economic weakness, and c) more pronounced economic deterioration in China.
-Accordingly, some of our elevated exposure has been harvested, but several of these companies still trade at meaningful discounts to book value with exceptional free cash flow generation.
+In an environment where administrations are actively promoting policy to achieve an end of hydrocarbon dependency, little incentive exists for companies to commit major capital expenditure for new infrastructure, or development of new reserves.
+Excess returns are likely to be distributed to shareholders in the forms of elevated buybacks and dividends.